 - Collision – for damage to the policyholder’s car from a collision.
 The collision could be with another car, a light post, fire hydrant, etc…

-- Comprehensive – for damage to the policyholder’s car that doesn’t involve a collision with another car.
+- Comprehensive – for damage to the policyholder’s car that doesn’t involve a collision.
 Covered risks typically include fire, theft, falling objects, missiles, explosion, earthquake, flood, riot and civil commotion.

 - Uninsured Motorist – for treatment of policyholder’s injuries as a result of a collision with an uninsured driver.
 Underinsured motorist coverage can also be included in an auto policy.
 Underinsured motorist coverage comes into play when an at-fault driver has auto liability insurance, but the limit of insurance is inadequate to pay for your damages.